afmhenry/beancounter/README.md

     * verify the account balance, before moving the imported files.
 * Run the mapping script
 * Run the start script
-* Run the move script.
+* Run the move script. (or run the mock-move if you want to be sure files are moved properly)

 This can be done as frequently as you want, but I wouldn't see a need to do it more than monthly